gatsbyjs/gatsby/docs/blog/2018-11-29-gatsby-analogy/index.md

 When a Gatsby page finishes loading, Gatsby starts prefetching resources for internal pages the user may navigate to (internal links that are visible in the viewport).
 It does this at a very low priority -- it will prioritize almost anything else for the current page over these prefetching requests.

-Additionally, when a link is actively hovered over (a strong indication the user will visit that link), Gatsby will fetch the resources for that page at a higher priority.
+On top of that, when a link is actively hovered over (a strong indication the user will visit that link), Gatsby will fetch the resources for that page at a higher priority.

 This means that when the user navigates to another internal page, resources have already been quietly loaded in the background and routing feels instantaneous.